-SDGToolkit applies the OQSI recommended evaluation procedures which include phasespecific orientation for evaluators.
-This ensures that comparing evaluation results for different projects produced by different evaluators, remain comparable.
+SDGToolkit applies the OQSI recommended evaluation procedures they include phase-specific orientation for internal evaluators.
+This ensures that comparing evaluation results for different projects produced by different evaluators, that they remain comparable.
 SDGToolkit provides analytical tools to input evaluations covering the list above so that there is more coherence between evaluations across portfolios.
+This information is also available for any subsequent external evaluations.